Contact us USA/CA: 800-2682918

-Bangkok and its nearby areas is the most popular one in this region for city tour, exotic food and historical culture experience.
+Bangkok and the nearby areas are the most popular ones in this region for city tours, exotic food, and cultural experiences.

 The highlights for Southern Thailand are their beaches on both coasts!
 Phuket on the Andaman Sea is the busiest one on the western coast while Ko Samui, Ko Pha-Ngan and Ko Tao give eastern coast a great fame.

 Phuket Island is well-known for its numerous hotels and various exciting activities.
 Water activities like Kayaking, surfing, snorkeling or scuba diving are easy to book with hotels and local travel agents.
 Soft adventures are also popular, especially exploring the island by bikes or motorbike.

 Ko Samui is home to luxury resorts!
 It is quiet and most activities on the island are about SPA, cooking classes, Muay Thai, Yoga and kite surfing, which are very different from Phuket.

 Khao Sok National Park in the south is highly recommended for plants.
 Travelers can enjoy jungle trekking and canoeing on the lake.
 For animals, Khao Yai National Park near Bangkok is the best place for animal Safari and bird watching.
 Here is a guide to Thailand national parks: Thailand National Parks.

 Check out our most read related articles: How to Choose a Beach Destination for Your Thailand Trip, Top Beaches in Thailand, Beach Guide in Phuket, and Beach Guide in Koh Samui.

 Although the climate varies throughout the country, you can visit all year round.
 The best time to visit Thailand is during the cool and dry season between November and early April.
 The landscape is lush and temperatures comfortable.